 In the summer of 2020, we held a design refinement consultation.
 The refinements described in the consultation have been informed by feedback received from our supplementary consultation, continued engagement with our stakeholders, ongoing design work and a greater understanding of technical constraints.

-We plan to submit our Development Consent Order (DCO) application to the Planning Inspectorate later in 2021.
-This will include feedback from the statutory and supplementary consultations.
+We plan to submit our Development Consent Order (DCO) application to the Planning Inspectorate later in 2022.
+This will include feedback from all our consultations.

 The Planning Inspectorate will examine our application before making a recommendation to the Secretary of State.
 If it is approved, we will be awarded a DCO.
 This gives us permission to build.

 We’re in this stage right now.
 This is when we present our scheme to you, the public, as well as relevant stakeholders like local authorities and regulated bodies such as the Environment Agency.

 This does not mean the application is approved, it just means that the Planning Inspectorate has 28 days to decide whether we have submitted all relevant documentation to allow the application to move forward.

 There are many documents that we’re required to include in our application, like an Environmental Statement, Consultation Report, and a Flood Risk Assessment.
 We plan to submit our application later in 2021.